 The company is a financing entity within the North West Electricity Networks (Jersey) Limited group.
 The group is the electricity distribution network operator for the North West of England and is regulated by the Office of Gas and Electricity Markets ('Ofgem').
 There have been no significant changes to the business or business model over the course of the financial year.
-The year ended 31 March 2023 is our first year as external auditors of the company, and as part of our audit transition, we performed specific procedures over opening balances by reviewing the predecessor auditors' working papers and risk assessment and re-evaluating their conclusions in respect of key sources of estimation uncertainty and critical judgements in the opening balance sheet at 1 April 2022.

-As we undertook each phase of this first year audit, we regularly reconsidered our risk assessment to reflect audit findings, including our assessment of the control environment and the impact on our planned audit approach.
 Considering the nature of the company's activities we considered valuation of derivative financial instruments to be the most significant area of risk and therefore have included this as a key audit matter.